Updated October 2, 2018

-15. The CILA Head Judges are empowered to interpret rules (where vagueness exists) and override event judges if concrete, verified information or firsthand knowledge exists during the competition.
+15. The CILA Head Judges are empowered to interpret rules (where vagueness exists) and override event judges if concrete, event judge verified information or firsthand knowledge (saw the infraction) exists during the competition.
 The Head Judge must not discuss with Team Captains , other teams and their individual or team performance, or eligibility/scoring/performance in the competition.

 16. All times must be reported to the nearest hundred (00:00.00).
 For all diameter wood measurements, diameters must be taken to the tenth of a centimeter.

 17. An event has one official timer, identified to the competitor before the start.
 A back-up time will be kept and only used at the discretion of the event judge.
 No averages will be taken.

 18. If there is a dispute or discrepancy in an event that requires discussion with either the event judge or the Head Judge, it may only be done by the team captain in regard to their own team.
 Only the team captain may approach the official.
+A team cannot challenge results/performace of another team.
 The judge may give one warning if this rule is not followed in regard to the team captain speaking for their own team. .
 After a warning is issued, and disregarded, the judge has the power to disqualify from that event, the offending team/competitor(s).
 One team challenging a result by another team may be disqualified in that event.

 19. Coaches may meet before the awards to go over the scores.
-Schools have until Wednesday midnight following a competition to notify a host school regarding discrepancies in the final scores.
-Official results will be posted at www.cilawoodsmen.ca by the Thursday following a competition.
+Schools have until Wednesday midnight following a competition to notify a host school/head judge regarding discrepancies in the final scores.
+Official results will be posted at www.cilawoodsmen.ca by the Thursday (or as soon as issues resolved/possible) following a competition.

 20. All concerns regarding a competition (judges, competition field, rules, etc.) may be addressed in writing to the C.I.L.A.
 VP of Programs to be reviewed at the Annual General Meeting (AGM).
 Teams with written concerns will be contacted as to the outcome from the AGM.

 21. Host schools will provide a Head Judge (representing C.I.L.A.), a Competition Field Manager (representing the host school), an announcer, and a scorekeeper.